-Within 7 calendar days from receipt of the application we will advise if the submission is complete or requires further expansion and clarification.
 If the submission is complete we aim to confirm, grant or refuse a registration within 56 calendar days from receipt of a fully completed application pack.

 The response time may be advanced or substantially delayed depending on the quality of the application pack.